r4victor/tenthousandmeters/content/blog/python_bts_12.md

 StopIteration: 3
 ```

-If the generator returns something, the exception will hold the returned value:
+If the generator returns something, the exception holds the returned value:

 ```pycon
 >>> g = gen()